Loading…

 API-triggered broadcasts provide a way to send a one-to-many campaign on demand.
 It may help to think of API-triggered broadcasts like event-triggered campaigns, except the event comes from your backend integration and represents a group of people.
 For example, you might use an API-triggered broadcast to:

-• Send news alerts to a group of people interested in a specific topic
+• Send news alerts to a group of people interested in a specific topic.

-• Alert users interested in an event when tickets go on sale
+• Alert users interested in an event when tickets go on sale.

-• Alert students when registration opens for a new online class
+• Alert students when registration opens for a new online class.

-When you trigger a broadcast, you can set a custom set of recipients and custom data that you reference in your campaign with liquidA syntax that supports variables, letting you personalize messages for your audience.
+Unlike a newsletter, you can reference trigger data in your API-triggered broadcasts with liquidA syntax that supports variables, letting you personalize messages for your audience.
 For example, if you want to reference a person’s first name, you might use the variable {{customer.first_name}}..

 Try our Postman collection!